FAQ

 Do all square or flat bow boats have flat bottoms?

 No, we do not build any boats with a flat bottom though some folks assume that is the case due to the shape of the nose.
-The lease amount of deadrise we put in any hull is 9 degrees.
+The least amount of deadrise we put in any hull is 9 degrees.

 What is the advantage of a square or flat bow?